royandugu/NCIT-Discord-Bot/README.md

 ## Note
-1. Learn about Python decorators
-2. Learn about this intents thingy
+1. Learn about this intents thingy